jyutzler/Bridge-Systems/system.md

 * 3NT: to play (typically a good hand with three-card support)

 ## Slam Bidding
-### Roman Key-Card Blackwood 1430
+### Kickback Roman Key-Card 1430
-Once suit agreement has been reached, 4NT is used to ask for keycards - the 4 aces and the king of trump.
+Once suit agreement has been reached (or implied), one step over 4 of the trump suit is used to ask for keycards - the 4 aces and the king of trump.

-4NT KC Asking:
+Kickback KC Asking:
-   * 5♣ = 1 or 4 keycards
+   * 1 step: 1 or 4 keycards
-   * 5♦ = 3 or 0 keycards
+   * 2 steps: 3 or 0 keycards
-   * 5♥ = 2 keycards, no queen of trump
+   * 3 steps: 2 keycards, no queen (of trump) or extra length (QoEL)
-   * 5♠ = 2 keycards, queen of trump
+   * 4 steps: 2 keycards, QoEL

+_do not show voids_

-After a 5♣ or 5♦ response, the Blackwood initiator may ask for the queen of trump (or extra trump length) by bidding the next step:
+After a 1 or 2 step response, the Kickback initiator may ask for QoEL by bidding the next step:

-   * (heart suit agreement) - 4NT - 5♣ - 5♦ = Queen ask
+   * (heart suit agreement) - 4♠ - 5♣ - 5♦: Queen ask
-      * 5♥ = no queen
+      * 5♥: no QoEL
-	  * 5♠, 6♣, 6♦ = queen, that king, and no lower kings
+	  * 5♠, 6♣, 6♦ = QoEL, that king, and no lower kings
-	  * 5NT = queen, no kings
+	  * 5NT = QoEL, no kings

-#### With (Useful) Voids
-After 4NT, responder can show voids with at least one keycard:
-   * 5NT = even number of keycards (never zero)
-   * 6 of void suit = odd number of keycards
-   * 6 of trump suit = odd number of keycards, void is in higher suit

 #### 5NT
 5NT guarantees the partnership holds all five keycards and is invitational to grand.